W-Z-FinTech-GmbH/websms/README.md

 #### SMS Response objects

-All technical parameters returned by WebSMS API calls, can be inspected by using `post_response` and `state_response` attributes of `SMS` objects.
+All technical parameters returned by websms API calls, can be inspected by using `post_response` and `state_response` attributes of `SMS` objects.

 #### Exceptions